tcgoetz/GarminDB/README.md

 ## Binary Release

-I have just started offering a binary release for MacOS.
+Binary releases are available for MacOS.
 Binary release for other platforms may be added.
 You can download releases from the [release page](https://github.com/tcgoetz/GarminDB/releases).
 For the MacOS binary release:
-* Download the zip file and unzip it into a directory.
+* Download the zip file and unzip it into a directory where you want to keep it and run it from.
 * Follow the directions in the `Readme_MacOS.txt` in the zip file.

 ## From Source